ycpcs/cs330-fall2023/exams/exam1_study_guide.md

 Exams
 -----------------

-<strong>Exams will be open-book, closed-notes.</strong> They will last approximately 60 minutes and will be administered at the beginning of the class period.
+<strong>Exams will be open-book, open-notes.</strong> They will last the full class period.

-<strong>Exams may include a programming component.</strong> The last half of the class may be used for instruction and/or laboratory work.
+<strong>Exams may include a programming component.</strong>
-<strong>A total of three exams will be administered.
-The lowest scoring exam will be dropped!</strong>

 <strong>No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.</strong>